Fourier multipliers in $\mathrm{SL}_n(\mathbf{R})$: Introduction

 Theorem B gives a major strengthening of the rigidity theorems in this context \cite{H2,dLdlS,LdlS}.
-It is also valid for radial Fourier multipliers |using the cb-norm of $T_m$ instead| improving \eqref{Eq-Rig-p} and higher dimensional forms in various ways, notably by the conditions in Theorem B ii).
+By transference \cite{LdlS}, it is also valid for radial completely bounded Fourier multipliers |i.e. using the cb-norm of $T_m$| improving \eqref{Eq-Rig-p} and higher dimensional forms in various ways, notably by the conditions in Theorem B ii).
 The range of $p$'s for which it applies also improves the best known results \cite{dLdlS}.
 Its Euclidean form for radial multipliers $m(\xi) = \varphi(|\xi|)$ in dimension $d \ge 2$ is the necessary condition

 for $k < (d-1)/2 - d/p$.
 Comparing \eqref{Eq-NecRad} with \eqref{Eq-HM} enlightens the structure of radial multipliers.
 Indeed, taking $p$ arbitrarily large, Mikhlin conditions are necessary up to order $[d/2] - 1$ and sufficient from $[d/2] + 1$ on.
-Condition \eqref{Eq-NecRad} has it roots in the regularity of the Hankel transform of radial $L_p$ functions, which goes back to Schoenberg \cite{Sc} and culminated in \cite{To,Tr}.
+Condition \eqref{Eq-NecRad} has it roots in the regularity of the Hankel transform of radial $L_p$-functions, which goes back to Schoenberg \cite{Sc} and culminated in \cite{To,Tr}.
 It is the most satisfactory result for radial multipliers before the celebrated characterization \cite{GS, HNS}.

 Theorem B exactly reproduces \eqref{Eq-NecRad} around the singularity ($x=1$ and $\xi=0$ respectively) when Euclidean dimension $d$ is replaced by $n-1$.
-Thus, Theorem B confirms that the growth rate around the singularity in Theorem A is optimal for low order derivatives. \eqref{Eq-NecRad} also suggests that the rank of $p$'s in Theorem B could be best possible.
+Thus, Theorem B confirms that the growth rate around the singularity in Theorem A is optimal for low order derivatives. \eqref{Eq-NecRad} also suggests that the range of $p$'s in Theorem B could be best possible.
 Asymptotic rigidity arises from the extra decay provided by $c_0, c_1, c_2, \ldots, c_{[\alpha]}$ and it increases with the rank.
 Remarkably, there exist radial multipliers satisfying \eqref{Eq-ThmA} in rank $n$ and failing rigidity for ranks $m >> n$.

-As application, we also prove in Theorem \ref{thm:multipliers_SO(n,1)} related rigidity estimates in $\mathrm{SO}(n,1)$ for first and higher order dertivatives.
+As an application of the methods of proof of Theorem B, we also prove in Theorem \ref{thm:multipliers_SO(n,1)} related rigidity estimates in $\mathrm{SO}(n,1)$ for first and higher order derivatives.
 This result is especially satisfactory, since this group is rank 1 and weakly amenable.
 It is certainly a surprise that Lafforgue's methods around strong property (T) shed some light here.

 \textbf{II.
 Structure of the proof.} H\"ormander-Mikhlin criteria for group algebras have been recently investigated in \cite{GJP,JMP1,JMP2}.
 The lack of finite-dimensional orthogonal representations for $\mathrm{SL}_2(\R)$ and Kazhdan's property (T) for higher ranks implies that Euclidean geometry only mirrors the geometry of $\SL$ via nonorthogonal actions, which are beyond the scope of the above mentioned papers.
 Here are some benchmarks which can help the reader to follow our argument: